CartoDB/documentation/app/content/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets.md

-## Tilesets
+## Creating and visualizing tilesets

 ### Creating a tileset

 #### From the CARTO Workspace

-The CARTO Workspace offers a user interface that you can use to create [simple tilesets](analytics-toolbox-bq/overview/tilesets/#tileset-types-and-procedures).
-The option _Create tileset_ will be available from the Data Explorer for those tables that are too big to be visualized directly and therefore require the creation of a tileset.
+The CARTO Workspace offers a user interface that you can use to create [simple tilesets](/analytics-toolbox-bq/overview/tilesets/#tileset-types-and-procedures).
+The option _Create tileset_ is available from the Data Explorer for those tables that are too big to be visualized directly and therefore require the creation of a tileset.

 <div style="text-align:center" >
 <img src="/img/bq-spatial-extension/tiler/create_tileset_button_data_explorer.png" alt="Create tileset button available from the Data Explorer" style="width:100%">